 William III of Orange appeared to be the ideal figure to align the Dutch and the English at that critical moment in their history.
 Read on to learn how he became King of England.

 Which William Of Orange Became King of England?

 William of Orange is a common name in the Dutch Royal House, the House of Orange-Nassau, and many Williams have played a role in Dutch history.
 This dominant presence of members of the House of Orange in Dutch history is why orange is the national color of the Netherlands, and Dutch national teams still wear orange today.

 The first William of Orange was the founding father of the Republic of the 7 United Netherlands, as The Netherlands was called in those early days of its existence.
 Holland was an independent county and one of the seven Netherlands that formed this Republic.
 I have also written another article on this website to explain why The Netherlands is also called Holland.

-The most important role that William II of Orange played in Dutch history during his brief life was that he conceived William III of Orange, born two weeks after his death in 1650.
+The most important role that William II of Orange played in Dutch history during his brief life was that he conceived William III of Orange, born two weeks after he died in 1650.

 William III of Orange is the William of Orange who was stadtholder of the Dutch Republic from 1672-1702 and King of England from 1689-1702.

 |1533-1584||William I||Stadtholder of the Dutch Republic|

 |1626-1650||William II||Stadtholder of the Dutch Republic|